metehancekic/web/content/en/post/tensorboard-for-pytorch/index.md

 %tensorboard --logdir=runs
 ```

-Dashboard can be accessed through this [link](http://localhost:6006/)
+Dashboard can be accessed through this [link](http://localhost:6006/) (http://localhost:6006/)

+## Remote

-On the other hand, if you are working on a remote server, you need to forward everything on the port 6006 of the server (in 127.0.0.1:6006) to local machine on the port 16006.
+On the other hand, if you are working on a remote server, you need to forward everything on the port 6006 of the server (in 127.0.0.1:6006) to the local machine on the port 16006 (again this can be any port).
 This can be done by connecting to server with a small addition to the original ssh command.
 ```bash
 ssh -L 16006:127.0.0.1:6006 acc_name@server_ip
 ```
+Here, "-L" option allows you to map a specific port on the server machine to your local machine's port.

 Then you will be able to connect the tensorboard of interest through following [link](http://127.0.0.1:16006) (http://127.0.0.1:16006) from your local device.

+## Example Usage

 Then, you are good to go.
 Enjoy tracking the important statistics through training progress.
 Following code snippet helps you understand how to track the statistics of interest.